blackducksoftware/blackduck-docker-inspector/src/main/resources/help/content/advanced.md

 [docker-java library](${docker_java_project_url})
 equivalent of [docker save](https://docs.docker.com/engine/reference/commandline/save/) to save the image to a tar file.
 In this scenario, ${solution_name}
-should be able to pull, save, and inspect any image that could be pulled using a *Docker pull* command.
+should be able to pull, save, and inspect any image that could be pulled using a *docker pull* command.
 Since ${solution_name} uses the docker-java library, the Docker client executable does not actually need to be installed.